Holiday (2006 film)

 Holiday is a 2006 Indian romantic dance film produced and directed by Pooja Bhatt and starring Dino Morea, Gulshan Grover and Onjolee Nair.
 It is a remake of the 1987 American film Dirty Dancing.

 Plot summary

-Muskaan (Onjolee Nair) is a shy, wealthy girl who visits Goa with her family.
-She meets Dino (Dino Morea), a dance performer at the holiday resort in Goa.
-His dance partner, Alysha (Kashmira Shah), is betrayed by a man who impregnates her, so Muskaan comes to her aid by replacing her in Dino and Alysha's dance routine.
+Muskaan is a shy, wealthy girl who visits Goa with her family.
+She meets Dino, a dance performer at the holiday resort in Goa.
+His dance partner, Alysha, is betrayed by a man who impregnates her, so Muskaan comes to her aid by replacing her in Dino and Alysha's dance routine.
 As Dino helps her train, love begins to bloom between them and problems arise.
 Muskaan's father does not approve of their pairing as he believes Dino is the man who impregnated Alysha.